 - a sensation of fullness inside the ear

-In most cases, blockage of the ear canal with wax is a harmless event.
+In most cases, blockage of the ear canal with wax is harmless.

 Wax keeps the ears clean

 The skin lining the ear canal contains glands that produce cerumen.
-This yellowish - brown waxy substance protects the tissues, and helps prevent infection by trapping micro-organisms, dirt and other irritants.
+This yellow or brown substance protects the tissues, and helps prevent infection by trapping micro-organisms, dirt and other irritants.

-Wax is constantly travelling towards the outer ear where it can drop out.
-Actions of the jaw, such as talking and chewing, help to ‘massage’ the wax out of the canal.
+Wax is constantly travelling towards the outer ear where it can come out.
+Actions of the jaw, such as talking and chewing, help to move the wax out of the canal.
 The ear wax you see is a combination of cerumen, shed skin cells and dirt.

 Risk factors for ear wax blockage

-Some people are more prone to ear wax blockages than others.
+Some people are more prone to ear wax blockage than others.
 Reasons for this include:

 - a tendency to produce a lot of ear wax